July 12, 2022

 Please take some time to familiarize yourself with the following information on how we will all do our best to meet as safely as possible out of love for one another.

-Masks are required for everyone who attends worship, indoors or outdoors.
+Masks are recommended for everyone who attends worship, indoors or outdoors.

 Please stay home if any of the following apply:

-If you have been exposed to anyone with COVID-19 in the last 10 days and have not been tested.
+If you have knowingly been exposed to anyone with COVID-19 in the last 10 days and have not been tested.

 We ask that you please sit together with your own household.